byronwall/excel-vba-book/book/01 Ranges/01-02-04 finding cells by paring down.md

 An example: if you have ever iterated through `UsedRange` or `Cells` with something that checks for `rng.Value = ""` then you could have saved a loop by using `SpecialCells(xlCellTypeBlanks)` instead.
 This will return a new `Range` that only contains the blank cells.
 There are similar special types for other things that commonly come up.

 One particular application of `SpecialCells` is when working with the `AutoFilter` which will cause rows to be `Hidden`.
 You can get a `Range` that contains all of the visible rows which is the same as the rows which satisfy the filter.
-If your data is well structured or can be filtered, this ends up being a great way to push teh burden of filtering onto Excel instead of having all that logic in VBA.
+If your data is well structured or can be filtered, this ends up being a great way to push the burden of filtering onto Excel instead of having all that logic in VBA.

 You can also use `SpecialCells` to quickly return a list of those cells which have a value (or formula) if you have a large block of sparse data.
 Once you have all of those cells, you can `Intersect()` the `EntireColumn` (or row) with the header of the data.
 This allows you to move quickly through data without having ot build addresses or remember where specific things are.
 In general, this highlights an important strategy: if you can obtain `Ranges` with the areas that are critical, you cna quickly manipulate those `Ranges` to perform some action.
 You can spend less time building finding cells and `Ranges` once you know how to work and combine these functions.